Rocksolid Light

 I have some thoughts, but may be outdated:

 I used uml several times, but quite a while ago.
-I found it easy to set up and use, but not particularly fast.
+I found it easy to set up

 I do run vboxheadless also, and find it very competitive with kvm.
-I'm pleased with both.
+I'm

-I may take some time to mess with uml again, assuming it has progressed quite a bit since my last experiences with it.
+I may take some time to mess with uml again, assuming it has progressed

 That's about all I have atm.